top of page

 Lab Alumni

-2023: Kevin Brown, MS Business Management, MS Student in Family, Youth, and Community Sciences; Colin Dobbins, BA Economics (Currently Duke Law student); Ha Nguyen, BS Student in Nutrition; Julia Rockey, BS Family, Youth, and Community Sciences; Abby Snodgrass, BA Student in Political Science; Sophie Szymula, BS Student in Marketing, Alicia Papanek, MS Family, Youth, and Community Sciences, Katelyn Trujillo Sowell, BS Family, Youth, and Community Sciences; Marlen Barajas Espinosa, BS Food Science and Human Nutrition (2023 CALS Top 10 Senior), Micayla Richardson, BS Family, Youth, and Community Sciences (Currently FIU Law Student), Talia Skollar, BS Sociology (Currently Columbia MSW student)
+2023: Kevin Brown, MS Business Management, MS Family, Youth, and Community Sciences; Colin Dobbins, BA Economics, BA Environmental Science (Currently Duke Law student); Ha Nguyen, BS Student in Nutrition; Julia Rockey, BS Family, Youth, and Community Sciences; Abby Snodgrass, BA Student in Political Science; Sophie Szymula, BS Marketing, BS Business Administration; Alicia Papanek, MS Family, Youth, and Community Sciences; Katelyn Trujillo Sowell, BS Family, Youth, and Community Sciences; Marlen Barajas Espinosa, BS Food Science and Human Nutrition (2023 CALS Top 10 Senior); Micayla Richardson, BS Family, Youth, and Community Sciences (Currently FIU Law Student); Talia Skollar, MSW

-2021: Isaiah Arias, BS Public Relations; Chandler LeBlanc, MS Engineering; Alanna Koch, BA Business Administration; Kerollin Francois, BS Computer Engineering; Terrence Vialva, BS Biology; Gaillot Andre, MS Family, Youth, and Community Sciences; Kenya Byrd, BS Biology (FAMU)
+2021: Isaiah Arias, BS Journalism; Chandler LeBlanc, MS Mechanical and Aerospace Engineering; Alanna Koch, BA Business Administration; Kerollin Francois, BS Computer Engineering; Terrence Vialva, BS Health Education; Gaillot Andre, MS Family, Youth, and Community Sciences; Kenya Byrd, BS Biology (FAMU)

 tt.gif